AJMartel/IRTriageCMD/base/shell/cmd/readme.txt

    Brandon Turner <turnerb7@msu.edu>

 Bugs
 ~~~~
-There are still many bugs ;)
+There is still many bugs ;)
-Please report bugs to ReactOS team <ros-dev@reactos.org> or to JIRA at www.reactos.org
+Please report bugs to ReactOS team <ros-dev@reactos.org> or to bugzilla at www.reactos.org